|

 circuit may consist of 10 to 12 repetitions of a strength training

-exercise.
 The shorter the aerobic set the higher the

 intensity level.

-Similar to interval
+Similar to

-training, circuit training combines both anaerobic
+training, endurance circuit training combines both anaerobic

 like jump rope or brisk walk or jog.